shebinkoshy/AlertView-and-ActionSheet-for-all-iOS-version-with-handler/README.md

     }];``

-For <b>action sheet</b> use the following method for showing alert and if you need to get the action of an alert pass actionHandler.
+For <b>action sheet</b> use the following method for showing action sheet and if you need to get the action of an action sheet pass actionHandler.

 ```[[Singleton sharedInstance] showActionSheetWithTitle:@"action title" arrayOfOtherButtonTitles:@[@"OK"] cancelButtonTitle:@"cancel" presentInViewController:self actionHandler:^(NSString * _Nonnull buttonTitle, NSInteger buttonIndex) {
       NSLog(@"button action %d %@",(int)buttonIndex,buttonTitle);